Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 2. Casein protein

-Casein is a protein found in milk that is digested slowly (up to 8 hours), making it an ideal choice for before bed.
+Casein is a protein found in milk that is digested slowly (over 8 hours), making it an ideal choice for before bed.

-• Benefits: Long-term supply of amino acids, prevention of catabolism at night.
+• Benefits: Long-lasting supply of amino acids, prevention of catabolism at night.

-• Forms: Micellar casein (natural form) and casein hydrolysate (faster absorbed).
+• Forms: Micellar casein (natural form) and casein hydrolysate (faster digestible).

 • Recommended for: Nighttime recovery, muscle protection during long periods between meals.